vestalux/sljekyll/help/joining-the-library/index.md

 sidebar: help
 ---

-You can apply for a library card if you **live in Suffolk, Norfolk, Cambridgeshire or Essex**.
+You can apply for a library card if you:

+- live in Suffolk, Norfolk, Cambridgeshire or Essex
-If you work in or visit Suffolk but don't live here you can also apply for a card.
+- work in or visit Suffolk, but don't live here

-Your library card allows you to borrow titles from all [our libraries](/libraries/).
+Your library card allows you to:

+- borrow titles from all [our libraries](/libraries/)
-You can also use your **library card number and the 4 digit PIN issued with it** to:

 - renew, reserve and view your details and loans online
 - download ebooks, online magazines, audiobooks and music for free